wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/language-spec-sds-1.0.md

 the rotate value will be an integer mod 4 that will be how many 90 degree clockwise rotations the block is rotated by.

-# Blocks

-this section will cover the specifics of what the block definition looks like for each type of block, as well as specific rendering guidelines.
+the following subsections will cover the specifics of what the block definition looks like for each type of block, as well as specific rendering guidelines.

-## general
+### general

 The basics of how blocks generally looks is defined above, this section will be the *general* rendering guidelines that will be expanded on in the more specific sections below.